djq/dusp_viz/urban_data.md

 	elec <- read.csv('data/NY_Zip_energy.csv')

 Now let's join this to tax-data, joining by zipcode keyword.
-I have aggregated the values from an NYC dataset, available [here](http://nycopendata.socrata.com/Environmental-Sustainability/Electric-Consumption-by-ZIP-Code-2010/74cu-ncm4)
+I have aggregated the values from an NYC dataset, available [here](http://nycopendata.socrata.com/Environmental-Sustainability/Electric-Consumption-by-ZIP-Code-2010/74cu-ncm4).
+(Note: Spatial joins are possible in `R` but are not covering them in this workshop.)

 Examine `elec` dataframe.
 Merge using `ZipCode` (note that spelling is identical in both dataframes):